 On August 2, 1939, just before the beginning of World War II, Albert Einstein wrote to then President Franklin D. Roosevelt.
 Einstein and several other scientists told Roosevelt of efforts in Nazi Germany to purify U-235 which could in turn be used to build an atomic bomb.
-It was shortly thereafter that, the United States Government began the serious undertaking known only then as the Manhattan Project.
-Simply put, the Manhattan Project was committed to expedient research and production that would produce a viable atomic bomb.
+Shortly thereafter, the United States Government began the serious undertaking known then as the Manhattan Project.
+It was committed to expedient research and production that would produce a viable atomic bomb.

 Following the first two processes, a gas centrifuge was used to further separate the lighter U-235 from the heavier non-fissionable U-238 by their mass.
 Once all of these procedures had been completed, all that was needed to be done was to put to test the entire concept behind atomic fission.

 » Over the course of six years, ranging from 1939 to 1945, more than 2 billion dollars were spent on the Manhattan Project.
 The formulas for refining Uranium and putting together a working bomb were created and seen to their logical ends by some of the greatest minds of our time.
 Among these people who unleashed the power of the atomic bomb was J. Robert Oppenheimer.

 » Robert Oppenheimer was the major force behind the Manhattan Project.
 He literally ran the show and saw to it that all great minds working on this project made their brainstorms work.
 He was amongst those who oversaw the entire project from its conception to its completion.